marianne-s/marianne-s/README.md

 From quantum modeling to bioinformatics and global models, ,<br>
 I am passionate about science, theories, and the development of computational models. ,<br>
-I offer various useful tools that I've created for scientific projects or teaching
+I offer various useful tools that I have created for scientific projects or teaching
      </h3>

 <!--